-- (a) No trailer or tourist camp shall be located in any primary or secondary fire zone or any other zone except as approved by the Board of Zoning Appeals. - (b) The Board of Zoning Appeals of the City of Indianapolis may, in conformance with the zoning laws, recommend, and the Board of Investigators may issue a license for the location of a trailer camp in any district in which licenses are herein prohibited, after a public hearing if, upon such hearing, said Board finds that denial of such license will cause unnecessary hardship on the applicant and finds in addition that the owners of all property within 200 yards of the proposed camp will not suffer unnecessary hardship by reason of the operation of the camp at the proposed location.
-The Board shall file its findings and conclusions in writing with the Secretary of the Board and serve copies on all parties present or represented at the hearing.
+(a) No trailer or tourist camp shall be located in any first or second fire zone.
+Any other zone location may be approved by the Board of Zoning Appeals.

+(b) The Board of Zoning Appeals of the City of Indianapolis may, in conformance with the zoning laws, approve and the Board of Investigators may issue a license for the location of a trailer camp in any district in which licenses are not prohibited, after a public hearing.

-- (c) No trailer or tourist camp shall be located within the limits of the City of Indianapolis, unless City water and sewer connections and fire protection facilities are available. - (d) No occupied trailer or camp cottage or cabin cottage or cabin or other building shall be located within the city limits of the City of Indianapolis, within the recognized set back line for the zoning district in which such trailer or cabin is located nor less than ten feet from any other building or vehicle or the boundary line of the tract on which located.
+(c) No trailer or tourist camp shall be located within the limits of the City of Indianapolis, unless City water and sewer connections and fire protection facilities are available.

+(d) No occupied trailer or camp cottage or cabin cottage or cabin or other building shall be located within the city limits of the City of Indianapolis, within the recognized set back line for the zoning district in which such trailer or cabin is located nor less than ten feet from any other building or vehicle or the boundary line of the tract on which located.
 Section 7.
 Camp Plan.

-- (a) Every trailer or tourist camp shall be located on a well-drained area, and the premises shall be properly graded so as to prevent the accumulation of storm or other waters. - (b) Units and cabin plots shall be clearly designated and the camp so arranged that all units and cabin plots shall face or abut on a driveway of not less than twenty feet in width, giving easy access from all units to a public street.
-Such driveway shall be paved and maintained in good condition, having natural drainage into a city street catch basin, be well lighted at night, and shall not be obstructed. - (c) No camp cottage or cabin shall be less than 280 square feet nor less than 14 feet wide at its narrowest point, and not less than 8 feet high from floor to ceiling and shall not have less than 27 square feet of ventilation openings, and all windows must be fully screened.
-If the floor be of wood, it shall be raised not less than 12 inches above the ground level. - (d) The camp shall be so laid out that no unit or cabin shall be located farther than 200 feet from the toilets and service buildings provided for herein, and walk-ways to such buildings shall be paved and well lighted at night.
+(a) Every trailer or tourist camp shall be located on a welldrained area, and the premises shall be properly graded so as to prevent the accumulation of storm or other waters.

+(b) Units and cabin plots shall be clearly designated and the camp so arranged that all units and cabin plots shall face or abut on a driveway of not less than twenty feet in width, giving easy access from all units to a public street.
+Such driveway shall be paved and maintained in good condition, having natural drainage into a city street catch basin, be well lighted at night, and shall not be obstructed.

+(c) No camp cottage or cabin shall be less than 280 square feet nor less than 14 feet wide at its narrowest point, and not less than 8 feet high from floor to ceiling and shall not have less than 27 square feet of ventilation openings, and all windows must be fully screened.
+If the floor be of wood, it shall be raised not less than 12 inches above the ground level.

+(d) The camp shall be so laid out that no unit or cabin shall be located farther than 200 feet from the toilets and service buildings provided for herein, and walk-ways to such buildings shall be paved and well lighted at night.